Filmmaking Resources: The ULTIMATE List

 - (IFF Boston) Independent Film Festival Boston

-Wannabe filmmakers and movie goers have different ways in being able to learn all the many different aspects of filmmaking.
+Wannabe filmmakers and movie goers all have different ways of learning all the many aspects of filmmaking.
+Some learn on a filmmaking job, some learn through just watching and studying films, some learn through filmmaking school.

 - Save the Cat: The Last Book on Screenwriting You’ll Ever Need – Blake Synder